wassimbj/stupidfancywords/README.md

 - **Compile :** Compiler transforms code written in a high-level programming language into the machine code, at once (all code in a file), before program runs.

-- **Interpreter :** Coverts each high-level program statement (instruction/code block... whatever), one by one, into the machine code, during program run.
+- **Interpreter :** Converts each high-level program statement (instruction/code block... whatever), one by one, into the machine code, during program run.

+- **Transpile :** Convert the syntax of one programming language to another.
+That's it.

 - **High-level programming :** its simply a programming language that is human readable and easy to write, read and maintain.
 Examples of high level languages are C, C++, Java, Python, etc.